-A registered shareholder, or a NOBO whose name has been provided to the Company's registrar and transfer agent, Equity Financial Trust Company, will appear on a list of shareholders prepared by the registrar and transfer agent for purposes of the Meeting.
-To vote in person at the Meeting each registered shareholder or NOBO will be required to register for the Meeting by identifying themselves at the registration desk.
-Non-registered beneficial shareholders (other than NOBOs) must appoint themselves as a proxyholder to vote in person at the Meeting.
+A registered shareholder will appear on a list of shareholders prepared by the registrar and transfer agent for purposes of the Meeting.
+To vote in person at the Meeting each registered shareholder will be required to register for the Meeting by identifying themselves at the registration desk.
+Non-registered beneficial shareholders must appoint themselves as a proxyholder to vote in person at the Meeting.
 Also see "Advice to Beneficial Shareholders" below.